ababaian/VIRUSxDISCVRY/virus/Sobemovirus_hospes.md

 ## Abstract

-{Characterizing vertebrate viromes is essential for pathogen surveillance, though it is frequently complicated by the ambiguity between genuine infection and environmental contamination.
+Characterizing vertebrate viromes is essential for pathogen surveillance, though it is frequently complicated by the ambiguity between genuine infection and environmental contamination.
 Leveraging the exponential growth of public databases, computational approaches now facilitate the high-throughput discovery of viral